m0ar/lollipop/README.md

 The main goal is to develop a proof-of-concept of linear types in a basic functional language.
 This is to enable easy access to the concept for developers that are interested in learning about linear types, in a practical environment.

 ### Running programs in lollipop
-The read-eval-print-loop, REPL (Repl.hs) is used to load and run programs written in lollipop (.lp).
+The read-eval-print-loop, loli (loli.hs) is used to load and run programs written in lollipop (.lp).

 #### Requirements
 The REPL is built in Haskell and therefore requires GHC to work.
 A recommendation is to install GHC's interactive environment, GHCi.